CSCfi/Kielipankki-utilities/docs/howto_parse.md

 The input files’ names have the extension 'vrf.Final'.
 Folder 'data': all subfolders will be worked on.

 It is recommended to validate the result VRT after parsing.
-For instructions on how to validate VRT data, see [docs: validating VRT](https://github.com/CSCfi/Kielipankki-utilities/blob/master/docs/howto_validate.vrt.md).
+For instructions on how to validate VRT data, see [docs: validating VRT](howto_validate_vrt.md).

 It might be necessary to rename and re-order the positional attributes after parsing.
-For instructions on how to rename and re-order positional attributes, see [docs: howto_pos_attributes.md](https://github.com/CSCfi/Kielipankki-utilities/blob/master/docs/howto_pos_attributes.md).
+For instructions on how to rename and re-order positional attributes, see [docs: how to order positional attributes](howto_pos_attributes.md).

 ### Creating a corpus zip file